threefoldfoundation/info_threefold/src/farming/farming_manual/farm_init.md

 This page explains how to register a farm on the TF Grid.

 ## Install the Farm Management Application
 Install the farm management application.
-To do so, click the `Farm Management` tab on the left side menu.
+To do so, click `Packages` tab on the left side menu.
+Then got to `Farm Management` package
-Then click the `Install now` button
+Then click on  the `Install` button.

 ![install_package](img/install_packages.png)

-Once the package is installed, the page will reload and the `Farm Management` UI will appear.
+Once the package is installed, the page will reload and the `Farm Management` UI will appear on the left side menu click on it and you will see your farm configuration page.

 ## Create a Farm